Is this a symptom of anxiety, or an anxiety disorder?

 As we have seen, it’s an important phase in a baby’s development and although it’s often short, it can be very difficult for both parents and the child.
 So, I have some tips that should help you during this time.

-1. The cuddly toy
+1. Give your child their favorite cuddly toy

 This is the time to introduce them to a cuddly toy!
 The cuddly toy, pacifier or any other object is a substitute for the parent.
 It’s the object that symbolizes the continuation of the attachment bond in the absence of the parents.
 It’s therefore the ideal time to bond with Bunny, Teddy or Piggy etc.